d12frosted/elpa-mirror/stable-melpa/fix-word-readme.txt

-This package provides a means of lifting functions that transform strings into commands that have different behavior depending on active region, position of point, etc.
+This is a package that allows us to transform words intelligently.
+It provides the function `fix-word' that lifts functions that do string transformation into commands with interesting behavior.
+There are also some built-in commands built on top of `fix-word'.